-Abhayagiri Buddhist Monastery is the first monastery in the United States to be established by followers of Ajahn Chah, a respected Buddhist Master of the ancient Thai forest tradition of Theravada Buddhism.
+ABHAYAGIRI IS THE FIRST MONASTERY in the United States to be established by followers of Ajahn Chah, a respected Buddhist Master of the ancient Thai forest tradition of Theravada Buddhism.
 In 1995, as Ven.
-Master Hsüan Hua, abbot of the City of 10,000 Buddhas, located in Ukiah, California, approached his death, he instructed his disciples to offer to Ajahn Sumedho, Ajahn Chah's senior Western disciple, 120 acres of forest fifteen miles north of the City of 10,000 Buddhas, in Redwood Valley.
-Subsequent to this an adjacect parcel of land with some buildings was purchased to make up the 250 acres of land that now comprise Abhayagiri Buddhist Monastery.
+Master Hsüan Hua, abbot of the City of Ten Thousand Buddhas, located in Ukiah, California, approached his death, he instructed his disciples to offer to Ajahn Sumedho, Ajahn Chah's senior Western disciple, 120 acres of forest 20 miles north of the City of Ten Thousand Buddhas, in Redwood Valley.
+Subsequently, an adjacent parcel of land with some buildings was purchased and then, later on, another 30 acres of land and a house were generously donated; together these comprise the 280 acres of land that now make up Abhayagiri Buddhist Monastery.